-Subscription made by the User is made at the sole risk of the User.
-By making a subscription, the User expressly declares that it is aware that it is participating to the fundraising of a Project, which carries certain risks.
-The Sponsor does not perform any verification of the suitability or appropriateness of the subscription made by the User with the experience, knowledge, financial situation and investment objectives of the said Bondholder.
+Any subscription made by the User is made at the sole risk of the User.
+By making a subscription, the User expressly declares that it is aware that he/she/it is participating to the fundraising of a Project, which carries certain risks.
+Foxstone and the Sponsors do not perform any verification of the suitability or appropriateness of the subscription made by the User with the experience, knowledge, financial situation and investment objectives of the said User.

 Users who contemplate subscribing to a Project shall take into consideration – in addition to the information contained in other documents such as a prospectus – the risk factors mentioned below.
 Each risk factor may have a negative impact on the Project, the Sponsor’s activity and its financial situation (including financial income) and the investment made by the User.

 B. GENERAL RISKS

-The Sponsor owns real estate.
-Therefore, the User is indirectly (i.e. through the Sponsor) exposed to the risks linked to an investment in real estate such as attractiveness of the location, decrease of the rental incomes, real estate market, interest rate fluctuations, at local, Swiss and international levels and changes in Swiss regulation and taxation.
+In the case of existing buildings and real estate developments, the User is exposed to risks linked to an investment in real estate such as attractiveness of the location, decrease of the rental incomes, real estate market fluctuation, interest rate fluctuations at local, Swiss and international levels and changes in Swiss regulation and taxation.

-The valuation of a real estate depends on numerous factors and is made on hypothesis based on past values and performances as well as observations of the market subject notably to subjectivity in the estimated valuation.
-Therefore, the estimated valuation of a real estate may vary.
-The estimated valuation happens at a specific date whereas the real estate sale’s price is determined depending on supply and demand at the time of a contemplated sale.
-Therefore, one shall take into consideration that the estimated value at a specific day does not correspond to the real estate sale’s price.
+The valuation of a real estate property depends on numerous factors and is made on hypothesis based on past values and performances as well as observations of the market subject notably to subjectivity in the estimated valuation.
+Therefore, the estimated valuation of a real estate property may vary.
+The estimated valuation happens at a specific date whereas the real estate property sale’s price (or parcel) is determined depending on supply and demand at the time of a contemplated sale.
+Therefore, one shall take into consideration that the estimated value at a specific day does not correspond to the real estate property sale’s price.

-Force majeure’s and natural disasters’ events such as earthquakes, storms, war or terrorist events or sabotage may negatively affect the value of a real estate property, and therefore the Sponsor’s solvency and its ability to pay interests and/or reimburse the nominal to the Bondholders.
+Force majeure and natural disasters events such as earthquakes, storms, war or terrorist events or sabotage may negatively affect the value of an existing real estate property or a real estate development project.

 Swiss law provides for specific regulation on polluted sites according to the Environmental Protection Act of October 7, 1983, and its implementing ordinance on polluted sites of August 26, 1998, which requires specific measures to be undertaken in presence of a polluted site.
-In such circumstances, renovations may be necessary, which can affect the Sponsor’s solvency and its ability to pay interests and/or reimburse the nominal to the Bondholders.
+In such circumstances, capital expenditures may be necessary, which can affect the Sponsor’s solvency and its ability to pay interests and/or reimburse the nominal to the Users.

-Unexpected or expected renovations or other repairs on the real estate property may affect the Sponsor’s solvency and its ability to pay interests and/or reimburse the nominal to the User.
+Unexpected or expected renovations or other repairs on the real estate property may affect the rental income and consequently the User’s ability to pay interests and/or reimburse a mortgage to the Bank.

 In Switzerland, real estate investment is regulated by federal, cantonal and communal regulations and laws in the areas of tenancy, land use planning, construction, environment, purchase, tax and purchase of real estate by persons living abroad (Federal Act on acquisition of real estate by persons abroad of December 16, 1983), which may change in the future.